api2cart/go-sdk/docs/ProductUpdate.md

 `func (o *ProductUpdate) HasPersonalizationDetails() bool`

 HasPersonalizationDetails returns a boolean if a field has been set.

+### GetMarketplaceItemProperties

+`func (o *ProductUpdate) GetMarketplaceItemProperties() string`

+GetMarketplaceItemProperties returns the MarketplaceItemProperties field if non-nil, zero value otherwise.

+### GetMarketplaceItemPropertiesOk

+`func (o *ProductUpdate) GetMarketplaceItemPropertiesOk() (*string, bool)`

+GetMarketplaceItemPropertiesOk returns a tuple with the MarketplaceItemProperties field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetMarketplaceItemProperties

+`func (o *ProductUpdate) SetMarketplaceItemProperties(v string)`

+SetMarketplaceItemProperties sets MarketplaceItemProperties field to given value.

+### HasMarketplaceItemProperties

+`func (o *ProductUpdate) HasMarketplaceItemProperties() bool`

+HasMarketplaceItemProperties returns a boolean if a field has been set.

+### GetMinOrderQuantity

+`func (o *ProductUpdate) GetMinOrderQuantity() float32`

+GetMinOrderQuantity returns the MinOrderQuantity field if non-nil, zero value otherwise.

+### GetMinOrderQuantityOk

+`func (o *ProductUpdate) GetMinOrderQuantityOk() (*float32, bool)`

+GetMinOrderQuantityOk returns a tuple with the MinOrderQuantity field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetMinOrderQuantity

+`func (o *ProductUpdate) SetMinOrderQuantity(v float32)`

+SetMinOrderQuantity sets MinOrderQuantity field to given value.

+### HasMinOrderQuantity

+`func (o *ProductUpdate) HasMinOrderQuantity() bool`

+HasMinOrderQuantity returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)